 Age restrictions in law were a focus for liberation advocates.
 UNCROC balanced protection and liberation rights but did not tackle age restrictions.
 Though the New Zealand Bill of Rights Act 1990 prohibited discrimination on the basis of age, this only applied to those 16 or over.
-In 2004 there were 497 provisions in New Zealand law that discriminated on the basis of age.
+A 2004 study found there were 497 provisions in New Zealand law that discriminated on the basis of age.

 The Office of the Children’s Commissioner was established in 1989.
 In the 21st century non-governmental organisations with a focus on children’s rights included Action for Children and Youth Aotearoa, a coalition of organisations, families and individuals that advocates for children, prepares reports for the UN Committee on the Rights of the Child and promotes the voice and participation of children in decisions that affect them.
 International children’s organisations with branches in New Zealand included Barnados, UNICEF (United Nations Children’s Fund) and Save the Children.

 In April 2017 a new non-governmental organisation funded by charitable foundations, VOYCE – Whakarongo Mai, was established to support and connect children in care and draw on the advice of young people who had experienced being in care.
 Its aim is to provide a voice for children and young people in the care system and enable them to come together and support one another.